 View GreatSchools Rating Methodology

-The stunning Tolbert model by M/I Homes is brand new construction!
+The stunning Cooke model by M/I Homes is brand new construction!
 This show stopper features a open floor plan with designer features.
-2 story home with 3 spacious bedrooms.
-Primary bedroom on first floor, 2 additional bedrooms on second floor.
+2 story home with 4 spacious bedrooms.
 Solid surface counters and SS appliances w/ designer cabinets are any chef's dream.
+Breakfast room has a bay window to let the natural light shine through.
 9' ceilings throughout the first floor and tray ceiling in dining

 This elegant traditional brick home offering over 3,600 square feet of thoughtfully designed living space is ideal for entertaining.
 4 bed 3 full baths and a powder room, the Keating model by M/I Homes is tailored for modern lifestyles, it blends timeless architectural detail with open floor plan and desired features.
 Every detail from the luxe kitchen, beautiful waterfall center island and

+Seller is readily available to look at offers quickly and negotiate offers for a smooth and timely closing.
 Beautiful 3-Bedroom, 2-Bath condo in Springboro!
 Welcome to this well-maintained one-level condo offering comfort, convenience, and community living at its best.
-The home features a shared driveway with an attached garage and has been thoughtfully updated with new LVP flooring, installed less than a year ago.
-The open concept kitchen flows effortlessly into the family and dining areas, creating a
+The home features a shared driveway with an attached garage and has been thoughtfully updated with new LVP flooring, installed

 Step into comfort and style in this beautiful maintained 3-bedroom, 2-bath condo offering 1,457 square feet of thoughtfully designed living space.
 Updated laminate and vinyl flooring, new designer shower, and fresh paint thouch-up.
 Nestled in the quiet Northeast Springboro neighborhood, making it a peaceful haven while still being close to local amenities and top-rated schools.
 Enjoy open-concept